Shaikhfaruk/Target-100plus-Small-Projects/README.md

 Date 26 August 2021 Today's Projects is: Show & Hide Password With Password Strength

+# date 23 july 2022

+## total projects: 38

+[]: # Language: markdown
+[]: # Path: README.md

 IF You want see output of each folder then add file and folder path last of the deployed link..

 ## Example : deployed link link https://materials-plum.vercel.app

 ## Do like this https://materials-plum.vercel.app/Bar/index.html